 Tips for managing the holidays with teens

-Allison Carmen, Podcast host and author of The Gift of Maybe: Finding Hope and Possibility in Uncertain Times, focuses on different perspectives that people can embrace to reduce their stress, worry, and anxiety.
-She shares these suggestions for managing the holidays; holidays that may never be the same, now that you have college-age kids.
+Allison Carmen, Podcast host and author of The Gift of Maybe: Finding Hope and Possibility in Uncertain Times, focuses on different perspectives that people can embrace to reduce stress, worry, and anxiety.
+She shares these suggestions for managing the holidays, which may never be the same now that you have college-age kids.

 - Give your kids space.